pw.io.redpanda

 |None

 ) – number of copies of the reader to work in parallel.
 In case the number is not specified, min{pathway_threads, total number of partitions} will be taken.
-This number also can’t be greater than the number of Pathway engine threads, and will be reduced to the number of engine threads, if it exceeds. - persistent_id (
+This number also can’t be greater than the number of Pathway engine threads, and will be reduced to the number of engine threads, if it exceeds. - name (

 str